TongchengOpenSource/smart-doc/docs/diy/config.md

     }
   ],
   "requestParamsTable": true, // Whether to display the request parameter table in the document, the default is true, @since 2.2.5
-  "responseParamsTable": true // Whether to display the response parameter table in the document, the default is true, @since 2.2.5
+  "responseParamsTable": true, // Whether to display the response parameter table in the document, the default is true, @since 2.2.5
+  "componentType": 1 // openapi component key generator 1:  support @Validated 2: don't support @Validated, for openapi generator
 }
 ```